 - Deprivatization of teacher professional practices

-- Become a repository of ideas related to modern teaching practices
+- Become a repository of ideas related to modern teaching practices, equity, and educational technology

 - Be informative but also entertaining